bcgov/aps-infra-platform/documentation/reference/kong3-upgrade.md

 title: Kong 3 Upgrade
 ---

-This page will describe the steps to upgrade Gateway configuration to work with Kong 3.
+This page will describe the steps to update your Gateway configuration to work with Kong 3.

 Stay tuned for updates.